The Department of Energy will host twenty-two public tours of the Savannah River Site in 2014. For additional information visit the SRS tour

 check back periodically as registered tour participants may cancel and slots may become available at any time until the

 Contact Tour Coordinators to sign up for the public tours, rather than reserving seats through the web

 registration process (photography in accordance with security requirements is arranged for media on certain tours).

-Tour check-in and badging starts at 12:30 pm in the lobby of the Center for Hydrogen Research.
+Tour check-in and badging starts at 12:30 pm in the lobby of the Applied Research Center.
 A tour overview will be given at 1:00 pm.